better-internet/radworks-grants/governance/README.md

 * **Multi-Sig voting**: participate in voting on and funding
 * **Occasional meetings**: most work will be done asynchronously, but committee members should expect to meet at least once per month

 The list above is non-exhaustive.
 If a committee member does work beyond these points (e.g. works with another DAO to recruit contributors), they may add this as a line item in their invoice.
+Please [see more here](https://github.com/radicle-dev/radicle-grants/tree/main/governance/remuneration).

 ## Voting